 Looking for ways to tie what you are learning in your class to your future career or professional goals?
 VCU Career Services provides career planning services for all current VCU students and alumni.
 Career Services can help students with finding a work-study job on/off campus, resume writing, internship development, interviewing, preparing for graduate school, networking, or job searching,.
 Students are invited to attend career events and workshops, and schedule individualized career advising appointments.
-Career Services is located on the ground floor of University Commons, in room 143.
 For more information and to make a career advising appointment, visit the VCU Career Services website.

 Students may experience situations or challenges that can interfere with learning and interpersonal functioning including stress, anxiety, depression, alcohol and/or other drug use, concern for a friend or family member, loss, sleep difficulties, feeling hopeless or relationship problems.
-There are numerous campus resources available to students including University Counseling Services (804-828-6200 MPC Campus, 804-828-3964 MCV Campus), University Student Health Services (MPC 804 828-8828, MCV Campus 804 828-9220) and the Wellness Resource Center (804-828-9355).
-24 hour emergency mental health support is available by calling 828-1234 and asking to speak to the on-call therapist or utilizing the National Suicide Prevention Lifeline (1-800-784-2433).
+There are numerous campus resources available to students including University Counseling Services (804-828-6200 MPC Campus, 804-828-3964 MCV Campus) which provides brief therapy treatment, University Student Health Services (MPC 804 828-8828, MCV Campus 804 828-9220) and the Health Promotion and Well-Being Center [The Well] (804-828-9355).
+24 hour emergency mental health support is available by calling (804) 828-6200 or utilizing the National Suicide Prevention Lifeline (1-800-784-2433).

 Mandatory responsibility of faculty members to report incidents of sexual misconduct